jieter/django-tables2/docs/index.rst

 +-----------------------+--------------------------+

-If you plan on returning HTML from a :meth:`~Column.render` method, you must remember to mark it as safe (otherwise it will be escaped when the table is rendered).
+For complicated columns, it's sometimes necessary to return HTML from a :meth:`~Column.render` method, but the string must be marked as safe (otherwise it will be escaped when the table is rendered).
 This can be achieved by using the :func:`mark_safe` function.

 .. code-block:: python